dpshorten/CoTETE.jl/docs/src/background.md

 ```

  Integrating this
-into our strategy for estimating entropy we have the estimator:
+into our strategy for estimating entropy, we have the estimator:
 ```math
 \hat{H}(Z) =
 -\frac{1}{N_Z} \sum_{i=1}^{N_Z}